xinyu0721g/SI507_Final_Project/README.md

 This project creates a Flask app where users can search for basic information of second-hand housing markets in Shanghai, China.
 Both English and Chinese languages are supported.
 <br>

-## Acknowledgement
-First of all, I would like to show my great gratitude to [Tongyan Xu](https://github.com/TongyanX) who offered me a lot of help with my project, especially building html templates (dataTable, javascript, css, etc.).

 ## How To Use

 ### Option1: Heroku app [LINK](https://sh-housing-apr-18.herokuapp.com/)